Panasonic FZ1000 Comparison Review

 Which battery does the FZ1000 use?

-The camera gets its power from the DMW-BLC12, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the DMW-BLC12 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons